 Rules of Simple Future Tense

-There are a few variations in Future Indefinite Tense.
+Learn these variations in Simple Future Tense.
 You should know those facts in order to apply this tense effectively.
 Here are those rules:

 In order to express the future action, we use the auxiliary verbs: ‘shall/will’ in the structure of verb.
 But there are some situations which express the obligations or duties in future moment.
 In such cases, we will use a different verb structure in sentences.